-To be eligible, you must also have stayed at least one year in your home country directly prior to when you plan to undertake your education to NTNU.
+- You must have stayed at least one year in your home country directly before you come to NTNU.
 This means that you cannot apply for financial support from another country than your own.
 Applicants, who live in another country than their country of citizenship, either temporarily or permanently, can not apply.

 Placement is competitive

 The few Quota seats available, compared to the high number of applicants, make this source of funding extremely competitive.